DeFiCh/ainx/README.md

 - `just <project>::fmt`: Format `<project>`
 - `just <project>::lint`: Lint `<project>`
 - `just <project>::install`: Install `<project>` into output sysroot (`.out/`)

+Read about [just](https://github.com/casey/just) here.
+We use it as the common _task_ runner and to specify dependency rules across projects.
+Note that just is _not_ a build system like make is, but fixes all other issues with make.
+We use project native build systems (cmake for C++, cargo for Rust, deno on it's own, etc) both to be able to keep learning curve low instead of bazel / buck, etc and also to build projects as it's designed to be with native tooling.
+`just` is just task running wrapper around to create common conventions.
+Use it to wrap native build system such that any team can build, run and reuse any projects with the common conventions.

 ### Structure